Tharivol/Exercises/week7/mongo-shell/readme.md

 Bonus
 --------
-Add the countries from the Countries.json sample data to a Mongo collection.
+Add the countries from the <a href="countries.json">Countries.json</a> sample data to a Mongo collection.
 Use the <code>mongoimport</code> command, described in the documentation and demonstrated in this example.
 After importing successfully, confirm that you can make the following queries:

 - <code>findOne</code> country that matches a given name.
 - <code>find</code> countries that contain part of a string in their name.